23 Things to Know Before Moving to Portland in 2022

 To get an idea of the layout of the city; Portland is divided into four quadrants divided by Hwy-26, I-5, and I-84 with a mix of old homes, new constructions, and condos.
-Here’s the breakdown of some of Portland’s popular, as well as up-and-coming, neighborhoods.
+Pearl District, Downtown, and Goose Hollow are three of the largest and most popular and neighborhoods in Portland.

 17. There are Plenty of Things to Do in Portland

 There’s no lack of things to do in Portland.
 This is why Portland scored high on our ranking for best urban amenities at #7 for our best cities for remote workers.
 From bars and nightlife to day trips and culture, you’ll never go bored.
 You can live here for years and never run out of fun and “only in Portland” things to do.
 Make it your mission to explore some of the best things Portland has to offer.